-Denis is one of the co-founders of Wagners and has been involved in the business since its inception and has been instrumental in developing Wagners into one of the leading construction materials producers in South East Queensland.
-Denis brings over 30 years' experience in the construction materials industry and is a Fellow of the Australian Institute of Company
+Experience and expertiseDenis is one of the co-founders of Wagners and has been involved in the business since its inception and has been instrumental in developing Wagners into one of the leading construction materials producers in south-east Queensland.
+Denis brings over 30 years' experience in the construction materials industry and is a Fellow of the

+Australian Institute of Company Directors.